 The very beginning of the journey is a character creation segment, which allows for some customisation and roleplay by extension if one is so inclined.
 Ubisoft went an extra mile here by not referring to characters as male or female, as the character creation simply states "change body type" which might be a bit more appealing to some players.

 Character creation itself is a bit different from the first game which just offered some barebones basics.
 The Division 2 introduced facial feature sliders as well as more hairstyle and facial hair options.
-The feminine character presets had some odd shapes but it is an improvement over the first game overall.
+The feminine character presets had some but it is an improvement over the first game overall.

 The Divsion 2 is more immersive than the original as NPC characters actually behave and talk like they are either in combat situations or are aware that you are, where focus and concise conversation are necessary.
 While some fans may have enjoyed or even made memes about a double helix prom dress or the people of New York thanking agents, it grew tiresome after the 50th time those lines were uttered.